coinpride/CryptoList/CONTRIBUTING.md

 - Keep descriptions short and simple, but descriptive.
 Do not use the articles `a` and `an` in the descriptions.
 - End all descriptions with a full stop/period.
 - Add only the links you truly like.
-- New links are to ne added below the existing.
+- New links are to be added below the existing.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.